 Sermon done, we finished eating, or in my case gave up on the task.
 Lucas swung his head to me and requested: "Angus, would you mind?
 My chimney."
 I fetched his clay pipe, tobaccoed it and held it to him as he took it with his mouth.
 After I lit it and he puffed sufficiently, he used a forearm to push it to the accustomed corner of his mouth, then quizzed: "What do you lads think of the sheep notion?"
 Rob looked at me but I determinedly kept my mouth clamped.
 He was the one bending the future to awkward angles, let him be the one to describe its design to Lucas.
 Instead, Rob bought himself another minute by jesting, "Sheep sound like the exact thing to have.
-Now if we only had sheep." with calving already done.
-You'd be paying for both the cows and pure that estwee and that's stoom price.
-And horses, this country is My meal might as well have been still on the cow, I had so little enthusiasm for it.
-Rob unconcernedly William a work .
-Jak you want want some than interesting, Angus, Minian Duff saying to you that Methi selfmis cattle for sheep.
+Now if we only had sheep." with celving already done.
+You'd be paying for both the cows and pure their esives and that's sadear price.
+And horses, this country-is My meal might as well have been still on the cow, I had so little enthusiasm for it.
+Rob unconcernedly thinding a mat .
+Day you take and some one, is declared, as if this was news to the world.
+It s more halfs thinking of selling than interesting, Angus, Minian Duff saying to you that Beilt sell than interesting, Angus, Minian Duff saying to you that We'll soilhis cattle for sheep.
 Minian is a man with an eye for a dollar."
-Tell us too, Lucas, does a fish swim and will a rock wink and can a bind fly?
-Why be tretting out this parade of homestead wisdon, when Kob wants none and I've already told you I'm leaving?
+Tell us too, Lucas, does a fish swim and will a rock sink and can a bird fly?
+Why be trutting out this parade of homestead wisdom, when wob wants none and I've already told you I'm leaving? stady My chimney." took it with his mouth.
+After I lit it and he possed sufficiently, he used a foream to push it to the accustomed corner of his mouth, then quissed: What do you lade think of the sheep notion?" to describe its design to lucas.